VeRO: A Harness for Agents to Optimize Agents: Abstract

 \section{Abstract}

-An important emerging application of coding agents is \textit{agent optimization}: the iterative improvement of a \textit{target agent} through edit–execute–evaluate cycles.
+An important emerging application of coding agents is \textit{agent harness optimization}: the iterative improvement of a \textit{target agent} by editing and evaluating its code.
 Despite its relevance, the community lacks a systematic understanding of coding agent performance on this task.
-Agent optimization differs fundamentally from conventional software engineering: the target agent interleaves deterministic code with stochastic LLM completions, requiring structured capture of both intermediate reasoning and downstream execution outcomes.
-To address these challenges, we introduce \vero{} (\textbf{Ve}rsioning, \textbf{R}ewards, and \textbf{O}bservations), which provides (1) a reproducible evaluation harness with versioned agent snapshots, budget-controlled evaluation, and structured execution traces, and (2) a benchmark suite of target agents and tasks with reference evaluation procedures.
-Using \vero{}, we conduct an empirical study comparing optimizer configurations across tasks and analyzing which modifications reliably improve target agent performance.
+Harness optimization differs from conventional software engineering: agent harnesses interleave deterministic code with stochastic LLM completions, requiring structured capture of both intermediate execution traces and downstream outcomes.
+To address these challenges, we introduce (1) \vero{} (\textbf{Ve}rsioning, \textbf{R}ewards, and \textbf{O}bservations), an \textit{outer harness} that provides versioned snapshots, budget-controlled evaluation, and structured execution traces of \textit{target harnesses}, and (2) \verobench{}, a benchmark suite of target agents and tasks with reference evaluation procedures.
+Using \vero{}, we conduct an empirical study comparing optimizers across tasks and analyzing which modifications reliably improve target agent harnesses.
 We release \vero{} to support research on agent optimization as a core capability for coding agents.
+Code is available at \url{https://github.com/scaleapi/vero}.